 This project developed an approach to improve the understanding of the geomorphic properties of modelled links within the Paddock to Reef modelling framework.
 The project team worked with the Paddock to Reef team to assess the process-based components of the streambank model performance in the different river types.

 (Delivery Partners: Alluvium Consulting, The University of Melbourne).

 A gamified digital twin of a trading scheme for sediment and nutrients in South East Queensland to improve health of waterways and the Moreton Bay

-This project aims to develop a digital twin trading scheme that consolidates and integrates knowledge, science, models and market mechanisms.
-Through gamification, the digital twin will enable interactive analysis of environmental, economic and social factors and scenarios, to develop regulations, conditions and operating rules for a nutrient and sediment trading scheme for South East Queensland (SEQ).
+This project aimed to develop a digital twin trading scheme that consolidates and integrates knowledge, science, models and market mechanisms.
+Through gamification, the digital twin enables interactive analysis of environmental, economic and social factors and scenarios, to develop regulations, conditions and operating rules for a nutrient and sediment trading scheme for South East Queensland (SEQ).

 (Delivery Partners: Aurecon, Deltares, Griffith, GHD, Costello Consultancy, CSIRO).

 Landscape-focused digital twin for local engagement in water governance in monsoonal river systems

 This project developed a learning-focused digital twin for the Gilbert River Agricultural Precinct, combining multiple knowledges using multi-scale spatial water-budget visualisations.
 Taking a landscape perspective of water storage options, it was designed to facilitate local scale engagement with water governance and kickstart conversation about information sharing and research investment requirements.